 - Q: Would you give some examples of abnormal use or strain, neglect or abuse which may affect warranty? - A: These terms are general and overlap each other in areas.
 Some specific examples may include: running the snowmobile out of oil, chain failure caused by a lack of lubrication, operating the snowmobile with a broken or damaged part which causes another part to fail, and so on.
-If you have any specific questions on operation or maintenance, please contact your SKI-DOO dealer for advice. - Q: What costs are my responsibility during the warranty period? - A: The customer's responsibility includes all costs of normal maintenance services, non-warranty repairs, accidents and collision damage, as well as oils, and spark plugs, and incidental or consequential damage costs as explained in the warranty. - Q: Are "Genuine" Bombardier replacement parts used in warranty repairs covered by warranty? - A: Yes.
-When installed by an authorized SKI-DOO dealer, any "Genuine" Bombardier part used in warranty repairs assumes the remaining warranty that exists on the snowmobile. - Q: If I sell my snowmobile within the warranty period, will the new owner qualify for the balance of the warranty? - A: Yes, provided the re-sale has been registered with the manufacturer. - Q: How can I receive the best owner assistance? - A: The satisfaction and goodwill of the owners of Bombardier products are of primary concern to your SKI-DOO dealer and Bombardier.
-Normally, any problems that arise in connection with the sales transaction or the operation of your snowmobile will be handled by your SKI-DOO dealers Sales or Service Departments.
+If you have any specific questions on operation or maintenance, please contact your authorized SKI-DOO dealer for advice. - Q: What costs are my responsibility during the warranty period? - A: The customer's responsibility includes all costs of normal maintenance services, non-warranty repairs, accidents and collision damage, as well as oils, and spark plugs, and incidental or consequential damage costs as explained in the warranty. - Q: Are "Genuine" Bombardier replacement parts used in warranty repairs covered by warranty? - A: Yes.
+When installed by an authorized SKI-DOO dealer, any "Genuine" Bombardier part used in warranty repairs assumes the remaining warranty that exists on the snowmobile. - Q: If I sell my snowmobile within the warranty period, will the new owner qualify for the balance of the warranty? - A: Yes, provided the re-sale has been registered with the manufacturer. - O: How can I receive the best owner assistance? - A: The satisfaction and goodwill of the owners of Bombardier products are of primary concern to your authorized SKI-DOO dealer and Bombardier.
+Normally, any problems that arise in connection with the sales transaction or the operation of your snowmobile will be handled by your authorized SKI-DOO Dealers Sales or Service Departments.
 It is recognized, however, that despite the best intentions of everyone concerned, misunderstandings will sometimes occur.
-Frequently, complaints are the result of a breakdown in communications and can quickly be resolved by a member of the SKI-DOO dealership management.
-If the problem already has been reviewed with the Sales Manager or Service Manager, contact the SKI-DOO dealer himself or the General Manager.
+Frequently, complaints are the result of a breakdown in communications and can quickly be resolved by a member of the authorized SKI-DOO dealership management.
+If the problem already has been reviewed with the Sales Manager or Service Manager, contact the General Manager or the owner of this authorized SKI-DOO dealership.